Roof Maintenance Tips & Essentials Checklist (And Why It’s Important)

 Share on Google+

-The importance of maintaining your roof and carrying out necessary repairs cannot be understated.
-These roof maintenance tips will guide you on your way to ensuring your roof’s lifespan.
+Maintaining your roof and carrying out necessary repairs cannot be understated.
+These roof maintenance tips will guide you on ensuring your roof’s lifespan.

-Note: I suggest that homeowners seek the services of a professional roofer for both safety and expertise.
-Unless you have appropriate training and safety equipment, NEVER attempt to climb onto a roof.
+Homeowners should seek the services of a professional roofer for both safety and expertise.
+If you have appropriate training and safety equipment, NEVER climb onto a roof.

-Whether you just inaugurated a new roof or have been making do with an old one, our tips and a quick checklist can come in handy when you set out to carry out maintenance activity.
+Whether you just inaugurated a new roof or have been making do with an old one, our tips and a quick checklist can be useful when you set out to carry out maintenance activities.

 What Is Roof Maintenance?

-Simply put, “Roof Maintenance is the process of assessing a roof’s vulnerable areas for a timely diagnosis before the potential issues get worse and warrant a complete replacement.”
+Simply put, “Roof Maintenance is the process of assessing a roof’s vulnerable areas for a timely diagnosis before the potential issues worsen and warrant a complete replacement.”

 The roofing industry has been on an upward slope over the past few years.
-However, a new roof installation is no walk-in-the-park for those on a budget, since the whole process can end up costing a pretty penny.
-According to HomeAdvisor, the costs can shoot up to $11,437.
+However, a new roof installation is no walk in the park for those on a budget since the whole process can cost a pretty penny.
+The costs can shoot up to $11,437.

 Why Is Roof Maintenance So Important?